emperorofmars/nna_unity/readme.md

-# ⛧ NNA - Node Name Abuse ⛧ | Unity 2022+ Implementation
+# ⛧ NNA - Node Name Abuse ⛧
+## Unity 2022+ Implementation
+### Early in development version, do not use productively!

 **Find the Blender counterpart here: <https://github.com/emperorofmars/nna_blender>**

+---

 Extend any 3d format by abusing node-names.\
 This works by naming nodes in a specific way, and by serializing JSON into node-names.